Dzików Castle: History

 The building of the castle was started in the 15th century as a fortified residence.
-Between the 17th and 18th centuries, it was acquired by the Tarnowski family and reconstructed.
-The castle was a site of Dzików Confederation of 5 November 1734, led by Adam Tarło, starosta from Jasło, organized in order to reinstate Stanisław Leszczyński as a king of Poland after the death of August II the Strong.
-However, Leszczyński resigned his command over the confederation not believing in its success against the superior Saxon and Russian armies.
+In the 17th and 18th centuries, it was acquired by the Tarnowski family and reconstructed.
+The castle was a site of the Dzików Confederation of 5 November 1734, led by Adam Tarło, starosta from Jasło, organized in order to reinstate Stanisław Leszczyński as the king of Poland after the death of August II the Strong.
+However, Leszczyński resigned his command over the confederation, not believing in its success against the superior Saxon and Russian armies.
 He limited himself only to calls for support from France, Sweden, Turkey and Prussia, but ultimately did not receive any.
 As a result, Leszczyński consented to abdicate on 26 January 1736; and, as a token of gratitude, received the perpetual right to use the royal title.
-Dzików Confederation ended in failure.
+The Dzików Confederation ended in failure.
 In 1830, the castle was reconstructed in the Gothic Revival style by Franciszek Maria Lanci.